BrianMwangi21/raas/README.md

   1. Fetch a random or context-matching detail/moment,
   2. Pass it to an LLM,
   3. Send you a charming suggestion or reminder in Telegram.
+* The above can also be triggered when you just send a text to the bot

 **Stack:** Go (Telegram bot) + ChromaDB (Docker image).